felipecembranelli/youtubeblink/07-A-create-container-instances/README.md

 echo $SPID

+# Grant the identity a role assignment

+REGISTRYID=$(az acr show --name videosummaryacr --resource-group rg-videosummary-v2 --query "id")

+echo $REGISTRYID

+az role assignment create --assignee $SPID --scope $REGISTRYID --role acrpull

 ```

 # Deploy using an Azure Resource Manager (ARM) template

 To save time, we have an ARM template to get the container instances for the Video Summary Processor component.
+Replace the value of the "userAssignedIdentities" and "imageRegistryCredentials.Identity" with your resource ID of the user-assigned identity.

 Go ahead and Deploy to Azure